reactivesw/DevProc/frontend/vue_project_guide.md

 Create all remote requests in a file inside the `infrastructure/api_client/`.

 ### Step 2: Create Store State
-* create types in `infrastructure/store/`.
-All store putter/getter using as naming convention of "setMyState" and "getMyState".
-For async actions, using "fetchStateData" for data fetching, "putStateData" for data update, "postStateData" for data creation, and "deleteStateData" for delete.
+* All store putter/getter using as naming convention of "setMyState" and "getMyState".
+For async actions, using the most meaningful business name for the action.
+Use `module/operation-name` as a pattern to create method names in their corresponding getter, setter or action file.
 * create the initial states, actions, getters and mutations and put them into `index.ts`.
 * add the module to `infrastructure/store/index.ts`.
+* It may be a good idea to check the existing state data before send remote request in a fetch function.
+However, careful design and implementation are required to make sure that the cached data is valid.

-!!
-The store mutation method only takes one payload argument.
+The store mutation and action methods only take one payload argument.

-### Step 3: Fetch and get data in a container component
+### Step 3: Create a component
-* use `mapActions` to map an action to a method of a component.
+* Use [`vue-class-component`](https://github.com/vuejs/vue-class-component) syntax to create a component.
-* call the fetch data in `created` lifecycle callback to fetch data and put it in the store.
+* Call the fetch data in `created` lifecycle callback to fetch data and put it in the store.
-* use `mapGetters` to map a state getter to get state data from store and set it as a `computed` prop.
+* Initially the component props have no value, therefore it is necessary to use `v-if` to guard the template content to avoid reading fields of an undefined object (either as a prop or a computed value).

 ### Step 4: Pass data to a presentation component
 * define the data as a prop in a presentation component.